 |

-Summary: Slugs and snails can
+Summary: Slugs and

-leaves and flowers so combined with their "slime
+shredding tender leaves and flowers so combined

 Jack DeAngelis, PhD